sunfmin/mcp-apple-notes/README.md

 - [ ] Apple notes are returned in the HTML format.
 We should turn them to Markdown and embed that
 - [ ] Chunk source content using recursive text splitter or markdown text splitter
+- [ ] Add an option to use custom embeddings model
+- [ ] More control over DB - purge, custom queries, etc.
+- [ ] Storing notes in Notes via Claude